 My husband and I live in Minnesota with our two sons who bring immense joy and laughter to our lives, and routinely remind us that, as parents, we don’t really know what we are doing half the time, but we are loving the process of learning as we go!

-I am not a social worker, but I have been working in the adoption world for eight years.
-I served as a Guardian ad Litem for about a year and-a-half during my senior year of college and immediately following my graduation.
-I have also been a volunteer Sexual Violence Crisis Advocate for nine years.
-I am not an expert in anything, but I would definitely say I know a thing or two about being an adoptee!
+I have been working in the child welfare world for over a decade.
+I am not an expert on anything, but I would definitely say I know a thing or two about being an adoptee!

-I like to think of myself as kindhearted and genuine.
+I like to think of myself as kindhearted, loving, passionate, caring, deeply flawed, fierce, and genuine.
 I love with every fiber of my being.
-I am ridiculously stubborn (don’t tell me I can’t do something!).
 I can be incredibly sarcastic and silly at times.
-My kids are my everything.
+My sons are my everything.